History of the Kansas City metropolitan area: R. A. Long

 In 1873, Robert A. Long – who was born in Shelby County, Kentucky in 1850 – moved to Columbus, Kansas and with a friend and a cousin, Victor Bell and Robert White, started a hay business.
 Their business was unsuccessful, but there seemed to be a need for lumber so the three formed R. A. Long & Company.
 After White's death, the two remaining founders formed the Long-Bell Lumber Company in 1887 and the company's headquarters were moved to Kansas City.
 It became a very lucrative business, and made Long a millionaire.
 Other milestones achieved by Long included being a lumber baron, developer, investor, newspaper owner, and philanthropist.
 He built the towns of Longville, Louisiana and Longview, Washington.
 In 1907 he built the R.A.
 Long Building, the first steel framed skyscraper, in Kansas City.
 The building was bought by City National Bank & Trust Company in 1940.
 Long was a founding member and president of the Liberty Memorial Association that secured funding for the memorial.
-James M. Kemper served as treasurer, as well as president of a bank.
+James M. Kemper served as treasurer and as president of a bank.
 In 1911 Long built Corinthian Hall, a 72-room mansion; then in 1914, he built the Longview Farm.